MicroEJ/docs/VEEPortingGuide/coreEngine.rst

 Restart the Core Engine
 -----------------------

-The Core Engine supports the restart of the MicroEJ Application after the end of its execution.
+The Core Engine supports the restart of the Application after the end of its execution.
 The application stops when all non-daemon threads are terminated or when ``System.exit(exitCode)`` is called.
 When the application ends, the C function ``SNI_startVM`` returns.